RasmusEdgar/dintwm/README.md

   * LEFTGAP=, which is default set to 0, sets a left gap
   * BOTTOMGAP=, which is default set to 0, sets a bottom gap
   * DEFAULT\_TOPGAP=, which is default set to 0, sets automatically calculated top gap.
   * EXCL\_WTYPE\_0..9=, Enumerated option.
-Accepts window title, which default is set to nothing, exludes windows based on title
+Accepts window title, which default is set to nothing, excludes windows based on title
   * INCL\_WTYPE\_0..9=, Enumerated option.
 Accepts window title, which default is set to nothing, includes windows based on title
   * AUTO=, set to TRUE  (or anything really) to enable auto tiling.
 All new windows will be tiled.
   * AUTO_INTERVAL_MICRO=, Set frequency for auto tiling.
 Default is 20000 microseconds